 Many designated situations can be time-critical.
 We will act responsively to ensure the best opportunity for adoptive families to complete the requirements necessary for the placement of a child into their home.

 Lutheran Social Service of Minnesota is a member of the Lutheran Adoption Network (LAN) which is a national network of agencies providing adoption services.
 If you are in need of adoption services in another state, we can access reliable services through the Lutheran Adoption Network.

 A unique program option for Minnesota families that offers you the opportunity to be in both our infant and foster care adoption programs, ultimately resulting in one adoption.

 Dual listing may be an option for you if you are open to children at least 0-3 years of age, ideally open to children up to at least 5 years of age.
 Openness to minor, moderate, and/or significant needs or sibling groups is required.

 When submitting Application Part 1, please check both the Infant Program and Foster Care Adoption Program as programs of interest.Dual List Fees

 Learn About Our Infant Adoption Program in Maryland and Virginia

 Serving All Families

 We are dedicated to serving all families.
-Our infant open adoption program is open to individuals and families regardless of marital status, sexuality, religion or race.
+Our infant open adoption program is open to individuals and families regardless of marital status, sexuality, gender identity, gender expression, religion or race.